Eyelid Surgery

 Benefits:

-Quad Blepharoplasty
+Quad Blepharoplasty (Combined Eyelid Surgery)

 In many cases, seeing improvements in only one part of the eyelids does not bring about the full rejuvenation patients want to see.
-A Quad Blepharoplasty procedure addresses concerns about the upper and lower eyelids for both eyes, all in a single surgery.
+A quad blepharoplasty procedure addresses concerns about the upper and lower eyelids for both eyes, all in a single surgery.
 The procedures performed together complement each other, highlighting the benefits for a fully refreshed look.

 Schedule a Consultation